vmware/differential-datalog/doc/language_reference/language_reference.md

 Values of arbitrary types that occur inside interpolated strings or as a second argument to the string concatenation operator (`++`) are automatically converted to strings.
 Values of primitive types (`string`, `bigint`, `bit`, and `bool`) are converted using builtin methods.

-For user-defined types, conversion is performed by calling a user-defined function whose name is formed from the type name by changing the first letter of the type name to lower case (if it is in upper case) and adding the `"2string"` suffix.
+For user-defined types, conversion is performed by calling a user-defined function called `to_string`.
 The function must take exactly one argument of the given type and return a string.
 Compilation fails if a function with this name and signature is not found.

 For example, the last statement in
 ```
 typedef udf_t = Cons1 | Cons2{f: bigint}
-function udf_t2string(x: udf_t): string { ... }
+function to_string(x: udf_t): string { ... }
 x: udf_t;

 y = "x:{x}";
 ```
 is equivalent to:
 ```
-y = "x:{udf_t2string(x)}";
+y = "x:{to_string(x)}";
 ```

 ### Vector literals